Recipes, Guides, Lifestyles by GRATSI

 A pan filled with red tomato sauce, garnished with fresh basil leaves, sits on a white surface.

+Let the sauce simmer on low heat for about 15 minutes, stirring occasionally.
+Remove the garlic.
 Serve these Polpette di Ricotta warm, over the tomato sauce, and enjoy alongside a glass of Gratsi Red.
 Buon appetito!

 A plate of vegetarian meatballs in tomato sauce garnished with basil is on a table with bowls of grated cheese, green olives, toasted bread, a glass of red wine, and a lit candle.